intel/llvm/SYCL/README.md

    device selector to ensure that.
 Use SYCL_DEVICE_ALLOWLIST or SYCL_DEVICE_FILTER to get proper configuration (see [EnvironmentVariables.md](https://github.com/intel/llvm/blob/sycl/sycl/doc/EnvironmentVariables.md));
+ * **gpu-intel-pvc** - tells LIT infra that Intel GPU PVC is present in the system.
+It is developer / CI infra responsibility to make sure that the device is available in the system.
  * **extra_environment** - comma-separated list of variables with values to be added to test environment.
 Can be also set by LIT_EXTRA_ENVIRONMENT variable in cmake.